California Tiger Salamander Workshop May 16 and 17, 2018

 Food and Beverages

-Beverages, breakfast and lunch will be provided in the classroom session.
+Beverages, light breakfast and lunch will be provided in the classroom session.
 All participants should bring a water bottle.
 The Conservation Partnership will do its best to accommodate special dietary needs, and will submit a request for notification of dietary needs prior to the course.
-Please note that the classroom and field sessions are in rural locations with few restaurants and no stores nearby.
+Please note that the classroom and field sessions are in rural locations with few restaurants and stores nearby.

 Workshop Cancellation and Refunds

-Participants who wish to cancel their registration will receive a refund minus a $50 administrative fee if they inform Haley Burgardt by May 10th.
-Partial refunds after that date may be granted within 30 days of the workshop at the discretion of the RCD Executive Officer.
+Participants who wish to cancel their registration will receive a refund minus the Eventbrite administrative fee if they cancel within 30 days of the workshop.
+Partial refunds may be granted within 30 days of the workshop at the discretion of the RCD Executive Officer.

 The Conservation Partnership reserves the right to cancel or postpone a workshop or a portion of an event such as a field session for any reason, particularly for the lack of sufficient registration, incapacity of speaker, inclement weather, etc. In the case of cancellation, registrants will receive full refunds, and in the case of postponement those who are not able to attend the new date will receive full refunds.

 If you have questions about the workshop or registration process, please contact Rachelle Hedges.
 Email: email@example.com or phone: 925-453-3872.